Tamawashi Ichirō: Career

 In 2022 Tamawashi earned three consecutive kinboshi by defeating yokozuna Terunofuji in the January, March and May tournaments.
 Tamawashi is the first wrestler to earn a kinboshi against the same yokozuna in three straight tournaments since Wakamisugi pulled off the feat in 1965.
 Tamawashi's win in January ended Terunofuji's 23-bout winning streak, while his victory in March on Day 5 would end up being Terunofuji's final contest of the tournament before pulling out.
-After he was beaten by the yokozuna in July, Tamawashi defeated Terunofuji again in September for his fourth kinboshi of the year, on his way to a 13-2 tournament victory.
+After he was beaten by the yokozuna in July, Tamawashi defeated Terunofuji again in September for his fourth kinboshi of the year, on his way to a 13–2 tournament victory.
 He was the first maegashira in 37 years to defeat all the yokozuna and ōzeki in a tournament.
 He was also the oldest to win a top division championship since the introduction of the six tournaments per year system in 1958, at the age of 37 years and 10 months.
 For the November 2022 tournament Tamawashi was promoted back to sanyaku for the first time since 2019, becoming at 37 year and 11 months the oldest wrestler to achieve this since Takamiyama in 1982.

-During his day 9 bout againt Ura, Tamawashi used the extremely rare gasshohineri kimarite, a move not seen in the top division since 1965.
-He finished that tournament with a 6-9 record and was subsequently demoted to maegashira 2 in the 2023 January rankings.
+During his day 9 bout against Ura, Tamawashi used the extremely rare gasshōhineri (clasped hand twist down) kimarite, a move not seen in the top division since 1965.
+He finished that tournament with a 6–9 record and was subsequently demoted to maegashira 2 in the 2023 January rankings.

-At the 2023 January tournament Tamawashi achieved a 9-6 winning record.
+At the 2023 January tournament Tamawashi achieved a 9–6 winning record.
+In September of the same year, Tamawashi made his 1543rd consecutive appearance in a tournament, making him the second wrestler in history to have the most uninterrupted appearances in competition, tied with Fujizakura.
+On this occasion, the latter declared that, like Tamawashi, he was a wrestler who relied more on thrusting techniques, which he felt were less dangerous and therefore favoured longevity in the ring.
+In March 2024 he recorded his 1,300th match in the top division, losing it nonetheless to Endō.